Stereotypes of Men at Work and Sexual Harassment

 End Harassment

 An article by Esquire made some excellent suggestions.
-Though the article was written in the context of men to speak up in the instance of male on female sexual harassment, the principles are fairly universal.
+Though the article was written in the context of men speaking up in the instance of male-on-female sexual harassment, the principles are pretty universal.

 “I don’t think that a man should intervene any differently than you would with any other unethical behavior,” says Michael Gold, PsyD, who has provided therapy to sexual offenders through the department of corrections.
 “Say, ‘That’s not okay.
 I’m not going to be a part of it.’
 Or, ‘I’m standing up, I’m ending this meeting right now.’
 It’s no different than if you heard a coworker tell a racist joke, and it’s no different from finding out that someone is defrauding the company.
 You say, “I’m uncomfortable with this, I’m not going to be part of this.’
 Make people aware of where you stand.”